gederajeg/word_pairs/README.md

 wordpairs
 =========

 The goal of wordpairs is to retrieve the occurrences of a pair of words in sentences.
 This is still under development and it is designed with sentence-based corpus of the Indonesian [Leipzig Corpora Collection](http://wortschatz.uni-leipzig.de/en/download) as the input.
-Further testing with different corpus-input is needed.
+Further testing with different corpus-input is a work-in-progress.

 Installation
 ------------